saeyslab/napari-sparrow/docs/installation.md

 # Installation

-We recommend using Anaconda to install SPArrOW, and we provide an [`environment.yml`](../environment.yml).
+We recommend using Anaconda to install Harpy, and we provide an [`environment.yml`](../environment.yml).

 ## 1. Create the conda environment: